-Assets controlled by the owner (= designated person) Assets held or controlled by another person (=non-designated person) who is not the owner.
+Assets controlled by the owner (= designated person) Assets held or controlled by another person (=non- designated person) who is not the owner.
 Joint ownership of the assets (The owners are not all designated) Will the assets be frozen or not?
+Assets = Funds or economic resources Assets must be frozen.
 Assets must be frozen.
+No prior authorisation required to continue holding or controlling the funds or economic resources.
 Assets must be frozen.
-Assets must be frozen.
-In order to use their respective share of the assets, the other owners must request prior
+In order to their respective share of the assets, the other owners must request prior authorisation or sever the joint ownership.